spiral/docs/basics/quick-start.md

 }
 ```

-> You should observe no changes in the behaviour.
+> You should observe no changes in the behavior.

 ### Get Multiple Posts
 Use direct repository access to load multiple posts.
 To start, let's load all the available posts and their authors.